 - b is the slope of the line

 One use of regression is to estimate fixed and variable costs.
-In this case, fixed costs would be A and the variable costs per unit would be B and the number of units would be X.
+In this case, fixed costs would be A, variable costs per unit would be B, and the number of units would be X.

 Pivot Tables and Pivot Charts

 A pivot table can summarize many data points into a single, dynamic table.
 It can summarize by totals, by products, dates, names, etc. It can be changed with the use of slicers.